databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 				- GitHub
 				- [Quartzy](https://www.quartzy.com/)
 				- [LabGuru](http://www.labguru.com/)
+		-Prioritizing next big features
+			- Are other services built into Databrary or should we be a service integrator?
 			- How _should_ Databrary differ from other services?
 			- Should Databrary do more than store data, facilitate data management?
 				- Social media services
 					- Subscribe to datasets